FroggyPanda/better-supabase-types/README.md

 Assuming your `prettier` config is in the `.prettierrc` file in the root of your project, this will use prettier to format your generated types.

+If you provide the `-p` or `-prettier` flag without a value, the value with default to `.prettierrc`.

 ### Before 📉:

 ```ts